maleckicoa/Sparkify-Project/README.md

 ## Motivation<a name="motivation"></a>
-Sparkify is an imaginary music streaming company with thousands of users which generate vast amounts of data.<br>
+Sparkify is an imaginary music streaming company with thousands of users which generate vast amounts of data<br>
-The data is difficult to analyze on a single machine, due to its volume size.<br>
+The data is difficult to analyze on a single machine, due to its volume size<br>
-Therefore a Big Data tool such as Spark is needed to analyze this data.<br>
+Therefore a Big Data tool such as Spark is needed to analyze this data<br>
 The end goal is to predict customer Churn.<br>

-The Project code is inside the .ipynb Notebook.<br>
+The Project code is inside the .ipynb Notebook<br>
 The Notebook consists of following parts:

 - Importing PySpark modules; Installation of some Python modules